 “It is interesting to contemplate a tangled bank…” – Darwin (1859)

 Antonovics (1992) identified “community genetics” as the analysis of evolutionary genetic processes that occur among interacting populations within a community, e.g., a formal contemplation of what Darwin (1859) may have called, “a tangled bank.”
 Community genetics represents the union of community ecology with population and quantitative genetics and emphasizes how genetic variation that exists within species may influence interactions that occur among species.
 Ehrlich and Raven’s (1964) classic work on the coevolutionary trajectories of plants and butterflies concluded that pairwise coevolution could be the starting point for studies of community evolution.
-Indeed, integrating species interactions and evolutionary change is central to the study of community genetics, and is now considered a major frontier in biology (Thompson et al. 2001; Whitham et al. 2006 Shuster et al. 2006; Wade 2007).
+Indeed, integrating species interactions and evolutionary change is central to the study of community genetics, and is now considered a major frontier in biology (Thompson et al. 2001; Whitham et al. 2006; Shuster et al. 2006; Wade 2007).
 Two distinct approaches currently address this community genetics frontier.
 One emphasizes the consequences of genetic variation in a focal species for the abundance of dependent species.
 The other takes the reverse approach by emphasizing how ecological and genetic variation of the dependent community can feed back to affect the evolution of the focal species.

 Application of the first approach of community genetics shows that plant genetic variation can predict variation in the composition of dependent communities (e.g., arthropods, soil microbes) at both local (e.g., Fritz and Price 1988; Maddox and Root 1990; Floate and Whitham 1995; Dickson and Whitham 1996; Dungey et al. 2000; Hochwender and Fritz 2004; Wimp et al. 2004, 2005; Johnson and Agrawal 2005; Crutsinger et al. 2006; Shuster et al. 2006; Crawford et al. 2007; Schweitzer et al. 2008; Sthultz et al. 2009) and regional levels (Bangert et al. 2005, 2008; Barbour et al. 2009).
 Such foundation species are especially important as they structure a community by creating locally stable conditions for other species, and by modulating and stabilizing fundamental ecosystem processes (Dayton 1972; Ellison et al. 2005).
-Thus, the genetic-based impacts of these species are especially important to quantify and understand as they are by definition ‘community drivers’.
-Although here we focus on these foundation species for simplicity, indeed, because their effects are presumed to be small much less research has been devoted to such species (e.g., Johnson and Agrawal 2005).
+Thus, the genetic-based impacts of these species are especially important to quantify and understand as they are by definition “community drivers”.
+Although we focus on these foundation species for simplicity, it is important to emphasize that non-foundation species can also affect dependent communities; indeed, because their effects are presumed to be small much less research has been devoted to such species (e.g., Johnson and Agrawal 2005).
 Herbivore population dynamics have also been experimentally shown to be dependent on plant genotype (Underwood and Rausher 2000; Stireman et al. 2005; Evans et al. 2008).
 While these community genetics studies do not explicitly show the mechanisms that lead to covariance between plant genes and its associated community, they suggest that genetically-based (i.e., heritable) traits of one species can have diffuse fitness consequences for many other species (Bailey et al. 2006; Wooley et al. 2010).
 In other words, the ecological pattern of the community depends on the evolutionary (genetic) context of the plant or other foundation species (Whitham et al. 2006, 2008; Wade 2007).